Thérèse of Lisieux: Election of Mother Agnes

 On 20 February 1893, Pauline was elected prioress of Carmel and became "Mother Agnes".
 She appointed the former prioress as novice mistress and made Therese her assistant.
 The work of guiding the novices would fall primarily to Therese.
-She repeated how important respect for the Rule was: "When any break the rule, this is not a reason to justify ourselves.
-Each must act as if the perfection of the Order depended on her personal conduct."
-She also affirmed the essential role of obedience in religious life.
-She said, "When you stop watching the infallible compass [of obedience], as quickly the mind wanders in arid lands where the water of grace is soon lacking."

 Over the next few years she revealed a talent for clarifying doctrine to those who had not received as much education as she.
 A kaleidoscope, whose three mirrors transform scraps of coloured paper into beautiful designs, provided an inspired illustration for the Holy Trinity.
 "As long as our actions, even the smallest, do not fall away from the focus of Divine Love, the Holy Trinity, symbolized by the three mirrors, allows them to reflect wonderful beauty.
 Jesus, who regards us through the little lens, that is to say, through Himself, always sees beauty in everything we do.
 But if we left the focus of inexpressible love, what would He see?
 Bits of straw […] dirty, worthless actions".
 "Another cherished image was that of the newly invented elevator, a vehicle Therese used many times over to describe God's grace, a force that lifts us to heights we can't reach on our own".
 Martha of Jesus, a novice who spent her childhood in a series of orphanages and who was described by all as emotionally unbalanced, with a violent temper, gave witness during the beatification process of the 'unusual dedication and presence of her young teacher.
-"Therese deliberately 'sought out the company of those nuns whose temperaments she found hardest to bear.'
+"Thérèse deliberately 'sought out the company of those nuns whose temperaments she found hardest to bear.'
 What merit was there in acting charitably toward people whom one loved naturally?
-Therese went out of her way to spend time with, and therefore to love, the people she found repellent.
+Thérèse went out of her way to spend time with, and therefore to love, the people she found repellent.
 It was an effective means of achieving interior poverty, a way to remove a place to rest her head".